Prepare now for new state individual health care mandate

 We want to hear from employers, tax pros, tax software providers and insurers

-The Franchise Tax Board and Covered California are working together to implement the new Minimum Essential Coverage Individual Mandate (also known as the state individual health care mandate.
+The Franchise Tax Board and Covered California are working together to implement the new Minimum Essential Coverage Individual Mandate (also known as the state individual health care mandate).

-Employers, tax professionals, software services providers (tax, payroll, other), payroll companies, and insurers are invited to attend a stakeholder meeting at Franchise Tax Board headquarters from 1:30-3:30 PM on Thursday, November 14.
+Employers, tax professionals, software services providers (tax and payroll), payroll companies, and insurers are invited to attend a stakeholder meeting at Franchise Tax Board headquarters from 1:30-3:30 PM on Thursday, November 14.
 This meeting is intended to provide an overview of the new health care mandate and solicit feedback from stakeholders.

 Franchise Tax Board